StefFrustagli/the-italian-hangman-game/README.md

 - [ImgBB](https://imgbb.com/) was used to upload images and extract the source code.
 - [Am I Responsive?](http://ami.responsivedesign.is) was used to generate the mockup of the website.
 - [Table Convert](https://tableconvert.com/) was used to generate tables for the TESTING.md file.
+- [ChatGPT](https://chat.openai.com/) was used as helpful tool during the debugging process.

 ## Modules imported
 - **Random Module**: this module provides functions to generate random numbers, choices, and sequences.
 In the game, it was used to extrapolate random words from the word bank.